 Withdrawals, Refunds and Appeals Policy

-Before you withdraw from a programme of study, it is vitally important that you contact NCNZ to talk about the challenges you are facing and discuss study options.
+Before withdrawing from a programme of study, it is vitally important that you contact NCNZ to talk about the challenges you are facing and discuss study options.
 Students who withdraw from their programme of study will not be accepted back into the course at a later date unless there have been extenuating circumstance which have now passed e.g. family bereavement, personal illness etc.

 Students wishing to re-enrol may be declined permission to enrol based on the following grounds:

 - Failure to complete the programme of study within the set time frames